Zagut (crater)

 Zagut (Zacut) is a crater located in the heavily impacted southeast sector of the Moon.
 It is almost surrounded by other named craters, with Wilkins to the northwest, Lindenau to the east, Rabbi Levi in the southeast, and Celsius to the southwest.
 It is named after Jewish Spanish astronomer and rabbi Abraham Zacuto.

+On the lunar geologic timescale, this crater dates to the Pre-Nectarian epoch.
 The rim of Zagut (Zacut) is worn and irregular, especially to the north and east.
 The east rim is overlain by Zagut E, a crater with an irregular and flat floor.
 The floor of Zagut itself is also relatively flat, and the center is occupied by the crater Zagut A instead of a peak.